gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/classBslAdvection1D.md

 ### function BslAdvection1D

-_Constructor when the advection index range and the function index range are different._
+_Constructor when the advection domain and the function domain are different._
 ```C++
 inline explicit BslAdvection1D::BslAdvection1D (
     FunctionPreallocatableInterpolatorType const & function_interpolator,